 After being contacted by a blind musician who treasured our sonification of the TRAPPIST-1 system, we realized we could reach a large audience of underserved people by communicating astronomy through music and sound.
 In response we have combined our astronomical sonifications with tactile representations and exhibited them at public science events and at the Canadian National Institute for the Blind’s Night Steps fundraising walk.
 Our sound-based planetarium show Our Musical Universe has been attended by several groups of visually impaired children and adults such as the Canadian Council of the Blind’s Toronto Visionaries.

-On September 15, 2017 we organized an astronomy booth for Night Steps, a fundraising walk for the Canadian National Institute for the Blind (CNIB).
+On September 15, 2017 and September 14, 2018 we organized an astronomy booth for Night Steps, a fundraising walk for the Canadian National Institute for the Blind (CNIB).
 The exhibit paired tactile and audio representations of four different astronomical objects:

 - our sonification of Saturn’s rings/wood carving of the same data